jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 <br>

 Next, install the AD8232 Board into position.
-The side pins should be located over the center of the electronic case, and the EOG/EEG (RA/LA) pins should be towards the bottom left corner.
+The side pins should be located over the center of the electronics case, and the EOG/EEG (RA/LA) pins should be towards the bottom left corner.

 <br>